 To play the lottery in New Brunswick, you must be 19 or older.
 You have the option of either playing online or purchasing a ticket at a retail outlet.
 The first draw in the Atlantic provinces took place in 1976, and the region was the first to allow online lottery ticket sales, with the first sales taking place in 2004.

-For online purchases, you first need to register at the Atlantic Lottery website.
+For online lottery purchases, you first need to register at the Atlantic Lottery website.
 Here you can buy individual tickets, as well as set up subscriptions for multiple draws.
 There are also ticket bundles covering multiple draws, with free “TAG” draw entries in some cases.

 A big advantage to online ticket purchases is that the site automatically checks your numbers, and it will pay smaller wins into your account.
 You will also get access to second chance draws, instant games (online versions of scratch cards and novelty games), slots, casino table games, video poker, bingo, keno and Pro-Line sports betting via the ALC portal.
 You can also use the portal to check how many big prizes remain for each type of retail scratch card.

-There is a separate lottery app that you can use to check tickets.
+There is a separate online lottery app that you can use to check tickets.
 This includes a barcode scanner, which tells you instantly whether your ticket is a winner.
 You can download the app by following a link from the main portal.

-Claiming lottery winnings in New Brunswick
+How to claim lottery winnings in New Brunswick

 How you claim your winnings from the New Brunswick lottery changes as the prizes get bigger:

 - If you win $250 or less, you can instantly claim the prize at a local retail lottery store.

 - For prizes between $251 and $9,999, you can claim the money at any branch of the Bank of Nova Scotia, or in person at the lottery head office in Moncton, New Brunswick.